steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Custom-Multi-Level-Menus.md

 This [Image](../../HALion-Macro-Page/pages/Image.md) control displays a open menu triangle.

+#### Text

+This [Text](../../HALion-Macro-Page/pages/Text.md) control displays the name of the entry.
+The Style of the control is set to Read-Only so that the text cannot be edited.
+The Value of the text is exported and the name is set to MenuText on the template level.

 #### Switch

 This [Switch](../../HALion-Macro-Page/pages/Switch.md) control uses the hover exclusive mode to open the respective submenu template when you hover over an entry.
 Since it is combined with a background image and a text, the switch itself does not require any graphics.
 To open the submenu template, the properties of the switch must be set to the following values: